Larry Millete pleads not guilty to murdering missing wife Maya

 Law enforcement has presented evidence that paints Larry as a vindictive and controlling husband who refused to allow his wife to divorce him.

+"A search of Larry Millete’s telephonic communications revealed a frantic, desperate, unbalanced mindset coupled with violent and sometimes homicidal ideation," Jesse Vicente, a detective with the Chula Vista Police Department, wrote in the warrant, obtained by CBS8.

-He is currently being held without bond, but is due back in court on Nov.
+Larry is currently being held without bond, but is due back in court on Nov.
 4 for a bail hearing.
+A readiness hearing will take place on Dec.
+16 and a preliminary examination was set for Feb.
+28.